Apply for this course

 Read full detailsProfessional and Core Skills

-This module will develop your transferable skills to enable you to derive maximum benefit from your chosen courses of study, provide clear guidance on the University’s teaching, assessment and progression regulations to facilitate smooth passage through your chosen courses of study.
+This module will develop your transferable skills to enable you to derive maximum benefit from your chosen courses of study.
+We will provide clear guidance on the University’s teaching, assessment and progression regulations to facilitate smooth progression through your chosen course of study.

 The module will introduce you to the learning resources and support facilities available within the University to assist you with your personal and professional development.
 The development of study skills will include writing laboratory records, scientific reports and essays.

-The module also aims to introduce you to the development, scope and organisation of your chosen sports discipline and its associated professional bodies and employment opportunities.
-The transferable skills that will be developed will also prepare students for employment.
+You will be introduced to the development, scope and organisation of your chosen discipline and its associated professional bodies and employment opportunities.
+The transferable skills that will be developed will also prepare you for employment.

 The module engages you in an exploration of activities that allow skills and knowledge relevant to your field of study to be developed.
-It allows you to reflect on yourself as a learner, your development in a civic engagement context, as well as a work-based learning and careers context.
+You will reflect on yourself as a learner, your development in a civic engagement context, as well as a work-based learning and careers context.
 Additionally, by constructing knowledge as individuals, and as part of a culturally diverse learning community, this module supports your development and achievement, and your ability to communicate effectively in a variety of professional, social and cultural contexts.

 Read full detailsBiomechanical Applications